Betwixt Code and Music

 More than a to-do list!
 This is a tremendous project management tool.
 Let’s consider this: a project is anything that takes two or more steps to complete.
 Need to take the trash out of the house?
 Then you might have a project when think about how many steps are involved.
 Besides that, it plays very nice with an organizational system like “Getting Things Done” (copyright DavidAllenCo).
 If you do end up getting this for your Mac, iPhone, and iPad, then it is a pretty solid chunk of change.
 Totally worth it.

 You only need one password.
 Make it crazy long…and awkward to type…and include spaces.
 Please don’t re-use passwords.
 We live in the future now.
 This app will make it simple to automatically generate a 64-character password that is absolutely bananas.
-You don’t even need to remember the passwords for your multiple logins.
+You don’t need to remember the passwords for your multiple logins.
 The app does that!
-I continue to talk to really smart people not using this app (or one like it), and it befuddles me.
-I even go in periodically and change my super-long, super-secure password to make sure I am staying fresh and ultra-safe.
+I also go in periodically and change my super-long, super-secure password to make sure I am staying fresh and ultra-safe.
 Cyber-security is SO HOT right now.
 Protect yourself.

 We all write little things down on scraps of paper.
 How many sticky notes are on your desk right now?
 (I have four!)
 This happy little app helps you keep all of your notes in one place.
 I accessed this twice today to look up something from long ago that was not quite worthy of it’s own spreadsheet, but made perfect sense in a collection of small notes.
 Keep them all together.

 The internet is littered with millions of .gifs now (do you say GIFF or JIFF? 😂).
 LICEcap lets you quickly and easily capture a video of your screen.
 Our team uses this to provide a short video of a software feature that we have built.
 You might use it for something more fun!

 Holler at me with some other fun apps and do-hickeys that I missed or if you use one of these and have more tips.